WRFan/jailbreak10.3.3/README.md

 	/System/Library/LaunchDaemons/com.apple.geod.plist

-You disable this, there will be a slight delay when you scroll the "Recents" list.
+You disable this, there will be a slight delay when you scroll the "Recents" list in the MobilePhone.
 I strongly recommend disabling this crap service nevetheless, since it aggresively hammers the Apple servers, steals your bandwidth and increases the load on your router.

 Now this is a difficult one, Appstore.
 First, the service needed to actually sign-in: